carbonfive/spraygun-react-ts/README.md

 - Deployable to Heroku out of the box
 - Or deploy via docker using the included Dockerfile

-To get started, make sure you have Node and Yarn installed, and then generate your project like this:
+To get started, make sure you have Node 8.10+ and Yarn installed, and then generate your project like this:

 ```
-$ npx spraygun <project-directory> react
+$ npx spraygun -t react <project-directory>
 ```

 _Below this line is the README that will accompany your generated project._